blakehourigan/Personal-Website/README.md

 ## Features

-- **Home Page**: Introduces visitors to the site with a brief welcome message.
-- **About Me**: A section detailing my background, education, and interests.
+- **Home Page**: Introduction and overview of my career thus far.
-- **Portfolio**: (under construction) A showcase of my projects, including descriptions and links to live demos or GitHub repositories.
+- **Portfolio**: A showcase of my projects, both complete and ongoing, that are worth mentioning.
 - **Contact**: Information on how to get in touch with me, including social media links.

 ## Installation